ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         }).compileComponents();
     }));

 Then the `beforeEach` function will execute some code before each test.
 Keep in mind, that every test (`it` block) will be run totally independent by the test before, even if they are written down one after another.
 So the second block is not be influenced by the first block and vice versa.
-In the `beforeEach` block we configure a testing module as this method on the `TestBed`. `TestBed` is the Angular main testing object.
+In the `beforeEach` block we configure a testing module as a method on the [`TestBed`][8]. `TestBed` is the Angular main testing object.
 This allow us to configure the module for our testing.
-Then we simply declare the component we want to have for this testing environment: `AppComponent`.
+Then we simply declare our component we want to have for this testing environment: `AppComponent`.
 This declaration looks like the one in the file `app.module.ts` without the `imports`, `providers` and `bootstrap`.
 That make sense, because we don't want to run the app in the browser.
 We only want to focus at the component for testing.
 The rest will be simulated by the testing environment.

     it('should create the app', () => {
         const fixture = TestBed.createComponent(AppComponent);